-This section includes a presentation of the City's debt portfolio, which as of June 30, 2019 was comprised of 87 series of bonds, two commercial paper programs, one revolving line of credit facility and one lease-purchase agreement, totaling \$4.5 billion.
-Of the 87 series of bonds, 34 series are debt of the City, the Successor Agency, or related entities while the remaining 49 series are multifamily housing revenue bonds for which a private developer is the obligor and the City is a conduit issuer.
+This section includes a presentation of the City's debt portfolio, which as of June 30, 2020 was comprised of 90 different debt obligations, consisting of 86 series of bonds, two commercial paper programs, one revolving line of credit facility and one lease-purchase agreement, totaling \$4.7 billion.
+Of the 86 series of bonds, 30 series are debt of the City, the Successor Agency, or related entities while the remaining 56 series are multifamily housing revenue bonds for which a private developer is the obligor and the City is a conduit issuer.
 This analysis includes all debt issued by the City of San José, the Successor Agency, and various financing authorities of which the City is a member and is obligated to make payment.

-As of June 30, 2019, the City and related entities had debt outstanding totaling approximately \$3.8 billion, excluding \$772 million in outstanding multifamily housing revenue bonds.
-The following chart shows the distribution among the various categories of outstanding debt issued by the City and its related entities: general obligation, Authority, airport, sewer (San José-Santa Clara Clean Water Financing Authority), land-secured (assessment districts and community facilities districts), SARA, and Lease-Purchase Agreements.
+As of June 30, 2020, the City and related entities had debt outstanding totaling approximately \$3.8 billion, excluding \$842 million in outstanding multifamily housing revenue bonds.

 A summary table of all outstanding debt by series, excluding multifamily housing revenue bonds, is included in subsection I. Summary of Outstanding Debt.
-The multifamily housing revenue bonds are summarized in a separate table in subsection F. Multifamily Housing Revenue Bonds.
+The multifamily housing revenue bonds are summarized in a separate table in subsection F. - Multifamily Housing Revenue Bonds.